 AttorneysClick here for a full list of attorneys in this practice.

 Modern-day realities require many businesses and wealthy individuals to operate far beyond their countries of origin.
 With the support of Chamberlain Hrdlicka’s international practitioners, borders are transformed from formidable barriers into gateways of opportunity.
-We handle all elements in the international arena: outbound planning for U.S.-based clients; inbound planning for foreign clients; cross-border business support and counsel; personal planning for “citizens of the world”; resolving tax controversies involving international issues; and obtaining appropriate U.S. immigration status.
+We handle all elements in the international arena: outbound planning for U.S.-based clients; inbound planning for foreign clients; cross-border business support and counsel; personal planning for “citizens of the world”; resolving tax controversies involving international issues.

 The global economy has opened a new world of opportunities and challenges for all types of businesses, many of which had never before considered themselves “international.”
 The new opportunities of the world marketplace can be clouded by complexities and dangers, from the possibility of overlapping taxation to both the unfamiliarity – and sometimes unreliability – of foreign legal systems as well as the constant change in U.S. immigration laws.
 This applies as much to non-U.S. companies coming to the United States as it does to U.S.-based companies going abroad.